Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (6) "Intimidation of a dependent" means subjecting a

-(7) "Order of protection" means an order, granted
+(7) "Order of protection" or "domestic violence order

 (8) "Petitioner" may mean not only any named

-petitioner for the order of protection and any named victim of abuse on whose behalf the petition is brought, but also any other person protected by this Article.
+petitioner for the domestic violence order of protection and any named victim of abuse on whose behalf the petition is brought, but also any other person protected by this Article.